Metrophobe/pwa-primer/README.md

+# PWA Primer

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project PWA Primer to show you how to utilise a pwa ... it was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts